Remmeauth/Documentation/RemmeProtocolTechPaper.md

 # Consensus Algorithm (BFT-DPOS)

 The Remme Protocol software utilizes the only known decentralized consensus algorithm proven capable of meeting the performance requirements of PKI(d) applications on the blockchain, [Delegated Proof of Stake (DPOS)](https://steemit.com/dpos/@dantheman/dpos-consensus-algorithm-this-missing-white-paper).
 Under this algorithm, those who hold a certain amount of tokens on a blockchain adopting the Protocol software may select Block Producers (BPs) through a continuous voting mechanism.
-Anyone who accumulates a minimum required amount of tokens may choose to participate in block producers election by running for the top21 status or vote for other candidates they trust and feel confident about.
+Anyone who accumulates a minimum required amount of tokens may choose to participate in the block producer election by running for top 21 status or vote for other candidates they trust and feel confident about.
 Active participation in the network's governance (consistent voting and keeping a minimum required token balance staked) is a requirement to participate in the reward distribution process.
-The power of the vote is proportional to the number of tokens that the account agreed to stake (the more tokens you stake the more influential your vote).
+The power of the vote is proportional to the number of tokens that the account has agreed to stake (the more tokens you stake, the more influential your vote).
 This system of governance with the block producer election process puts the token holders in charge and sets proper incentives to elect the most credible and professional candidates to produce blocks.
-Otherwise, token holders would incur significant financial losses if the candidates they elected misbehaved and the network delivered a poor service to the end users.
+Otherwise, token holders would incur significant financial losses if the candidates they elected misbehaved and the network delivered a poor service to end users.

 The Remme Protocol software enables blocks to be produced exactly every 0.5 seconds and exactly one producer is authorized to produce a block at any given point in time.
 If the block is not produced at the scheduled time, then the block for that time slot is skipped.
 When one or more blocks are skipped, there is a 0.5 or more second gap in the blockchain.

 Using the Remme Protocol software, blocks are produced in rounds of 126 (6 blocks each, times 21 producers).
 At the start of each round, 21 unique BPs are chosen by the preference of votes cast by token holders.
 The selected producers are scheduled in an order agreed upon by 15 or more producers.

-If a producer misses a block and has not produced any block within the last 24 hours they are removed from consideration until they notify the blockchain of their intention to start producing blocks again.
+If a producer misses a block and has not produced any block within the last 24 hours, they are removed from consideration until they notify the blockchain of their intention to start producing blocks again.
 This ensures the network operates smoothly by minimizing the number of blocks missed by not scheduling producers who are proven to be unreliable.

 Under normal conditions a DPOS blockchain does not experience any forks because, rather than compete, the BPs cooperate to produce blocks.
 In the event of a fork, consensus will automatically switch to the longest chain.
 This method works because the rate at which blocks are added to a blockchain fork is directly correlated to the percentage of BPs that share the same consensus.
 In other words, a blockchain fork with more producers on it will grow in length faster than one with fewer producers, because the fork with more producers will experience fewer missed blocks.

 Furthermore, no BP should be producing blocks on two forks at the same time.
 A BP caught doing this will likely be voted out.
 Cryptographic evidence of such double production may also be used to automatically remove abusers.

 Byzantine Fault Tolerance (BFT) is added to traditional DPOS by allowing all producers to sign all blocks so long as no producer signs two blocks with the same timestamp or the same block height.
 Once 15 producers have signed a block, the block is deemed irreversible.

 BFT Delegated Proof of Stake is robust under every conceivable natural network disruption and even secure in the face of the corruption of a large minority of producers.
 Unlike some competing algorithms, BFT can continue to function when a majority of producers fail.
 During this process, the community can vote to replace the failed producers until it can resume 100% participation.

-## Block Producer elections
+## Block Producer Elections

 There are two levels of Block Producers:
-- Active BPs (elected Top 21) - responsible for producing and continuously adding new blocks to the blockchain.
+- Active BPs (elected Top 21): responsible for producing and continuously adding new blocks to the blockchain.
-- Standby BPs - not producing blocks at a given moment, but may become Active at some point.
+- Standby BPs: not producing blocks at a given moment, but may become Active at some point.

-Unlike in EOSIO (where all accounts can vote), Remme Protocol puts voting responsibility solely on the accounts that met the criteria and registered themselves as BP.
+Unlike in EOSIO (where all accounts can vote), Remme Protocol puts voting responsibility solely on the accounts that met the criteria and registered themselves as a BP.
 The registration as a BP implies that an account stakes REM tokens.
 Once registered, the BP gets the ability to vote (in the proportion of 1 stacked token = 1 vote).
 A successfully registered BP may decide to run for the Top 21 to become an Active BP or remain a Standby BP.
-In the Standby case, they should cast their votes in favor of other candidates they trust and believe them to be the best ones to produce blocks responsibly.
-It is expected to have Active BPs casting their available votes in their own favor.
+In the Standby case, they should cast their votes in favor of other candidates they trust and believe to be the best candidates to produce blocks responsibly.
+It is expected that Active BPs will cast their available votes in their own favor.

 Some notes:
-- It is allowed to change the candidates BP votes for and this way immediately vote out the BPs that happens to deliver poor service to the network.
+- It is permissible to change the candidates a BP votes for and, in this way, immediately vote out the BPs that happen to deliver poor service to the network.
-- It is also possible to vote for multiple candidates simultaneously, however, the number of votes they receive would split equally among the candidates and would total to the size of the staked tokens by BP.
+- It is also possible to vote for multiple candidates simultaneously, however, the number of votes they receive would be split equally among the candidates and would total the size of the staked tokens by the BP.

-## How to become a Block Producer
+## How to Become a Block Producer
-In Remme Protocol there are specific required criteria that need to be met to become a BP:
+In Remme Protocol there are specific criteria that need to be met to become a BP:
-- an account needs to stake minimum 250k REM to be a BP
+- An account needs to stake a minimum 250k REM to be a BP
-- tokens are locked for the first six months (you cannot change your mind once you start)
+- Tokens are locked for the first six months (you cannot change your mind once you start)
-- the power of the vote is built up gradually to 100% over six months.
+- The power of the vote is built up gradually to 100% over six months.
 Note: BP earns full and liquid rewards from the start

-In case BP stakes more tokens during the initial locking period it will increase the locking proportionally.
+In case a BP stakes more tokens during the initial locking period, it will increase the locking proportionally.
-For example, account opens BP with 100M tokens staked with the initial six month locking period.
-After 1,5 month they stake additional 200M tokens.
-As a result, the locking period got adjusted from the remaining 3.5 months to 5.5 months with a total of 300M tokens staked.
+For example, an account opens as BP with 100M tokens staked with the initial six month locking period.
+After 1.5 months they stake an additional 200M tokens.
+As a result, the locking period is adjusted from the remaining 3.5 months to 5.5 months with a total of 300M tokens staked.
 6mon - 6mon*(100M*1.5/6)/(100M+200M) = 5.5mon.

-## Block Producer resignation
+## Block Producer Resignation
 Once the owner decides to resign and no longer serve as a BP, they are required to sign a dedicated transaction that calls the **unregprod** method within the system contract (not permitted during the lock period over the first six months).
 After this, staked tokens will gradually release over a period of six months.
 This is done to secure the network from speculative behavior among BPs.

 For example, a BP with 300M tokens staked initiated the resignation.
-After 2 months they decide to restart BP.
-There were 200M tokens left pending release so that tokens comeback into the staked and unlocked state.
-If BP decides to additionally stake the tokens that got previously released, the entire stake would get locked again per the formula described above.
+After 2 months they decide to restart as a BP.
+There were 200M tokens left pending release so those tokens come back into the staked and unlocked state.
+If the BP decides to additionally stake the tokens that were previously released, the entire stake would get locked again per the formula described above.

 # Accounts